syncfusion-content/maui-docs/MAUI/Pull-to-Refresh/getting-started.md

 # Getting Started with .NET MAUI PullToRefresh

-This section guides you through setting up and configuring a PullToRefresh (SfPullToRefresh) in your .NET MAUI application.
+This section guides you through setting up and configuring a [PullToRefresh](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PullToRefresh.SfPullToRefresh.html) in your .NET MAUI application.
 Follow the steps below to add a basic PullToRefresh to your project.

 ## Prerequisites
 Before proceeding, ensure the following are in place: